rupali64/tcs-internship/README.md

 # tcs-internship
-TCS iON 210 Internship: By: Manisha Gupta
+TCS iON 210 Internship: By: Rupali Sharma

 Automate Identification & Recognition of Handwritten Text from an Image